Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 A full text search is available that starts a search over the module/plugin documentation that you have recently opened.
 The search result list displays all topics containing the specified character string.

 #### Prerequisites
-- You have opened the Actindo Documentation site.
+- You have opened the *Actindo Documentation* home page.
 For detailed information, see [Opening the site via the Actindo home page](#opening-the-site-via-the-actindo-home-page) or [Opening the site via the Actindo Core1 Platform](#opening-the-site-via-the-actindo-core1-platform).

 #### Procedure

-*Actindo Documentation site > Select a module/plugin documentation*
+*Actindo Documentation home page > Select a module/plugin documentation*

 ![Actindo module documentation](../../Assets/Screenshots/Core1Platform/UsingDocumentation/ModulePageSearch.png "[Actindo module documentation]")

- 1. In the *Search table of content* field in the left side bar, enter the search characters of the subject you want to search for.
+ 1. In the *Search table of content* field in the left sidebar, enter the search characters of the subject you want to search for.
     The search results are directly displayed.

     ![Module documentation - Search results](../../Assets/Screenshots/Core1Platform/UsingDocumentation/ModulePageSearchResult.png "[Module documentation - Search results]")